senzing-garage/serve-grpc/README.md

-# go-servegrpc
+# servegrpc

-## :warning: WARNING: go-servegrpc is still in development :warning: _
+## :warning: WARNING: servegrpc is still in development :warning: _

 At the moment, this is "work-in-progress" with Semantic Versions of `0.n.x`.
 Although it can be reviewed and commented on,